Learning Task Constraints from Demonstration for Hybrid Force/Position Control: Methods

-Instead of learning the selection matrix $\mathbf{S}_t$ for a fixed constraint frame (as in, e.g. \cite{peternel2017method,ureche2015task,armesto2018constraint,deng2016learning,suomalainen2016learning}), we propose learning a dynamic constraint frame $\mathcal{C}_t$ for which $\mathbf{S}_t$ can be specified in a canonical way.
+Instead of learning the selection matrix $\mathbf{S}_t$ for a fixed constraint frame (as in, e.g.~\cite{peternel2017method,ureche2015task,armesto2018constraint,deng2016learning,suomalainen2016learning}), we learn a dynamic constraint frame $\mathcal{C}_t$ for which $\mathbf{S}_t$ can be specified in a canonical way.
 Our key insight is that, at each timestep, we can align a principal axis of the constraint frame to the direction of desired force $\mathbf{F}_{d,t}$, thereby requiring only one degree of freedom for force control.
-We set the $z$-axis\footnote{The choice of $z$ is arbitrary.} to be axis-aligned to desired forces observed during demonstration, resulting in selection matrix values of $\mathbf{S}_t(2,2) = 0$ and $\mathbf{S}_t(i,i) = 1$ otherwise.
+We set the $z$-axis\footnote{The choice of $z$ is arbitrary.} to be axis-aligned to forces observed during demonstration with selection matrix values $\mathbf{S}_t(2,2) = 0$ and $\mathbf{S}_t(i,i) = 1$ otherwise.
 This corresponds to force control along the $z$-axis of the constraint frame and position control on all other axes.

 We create the input to the learning procedure from the forces observed during demonstration by defining the $z$-axis at each time step to be the observed force vector normalized to unit length.
 We construct the other axes by selecting the end effector $y$-axis as a candidate orthogonal axis and use cross products to create a valid right-handed coordinate system.
-We learn a single CDMP (described in Section \ref{sec:background:dmps}) from the constructed input data using ridge regression.
-The output is a smoothly varying trajectory for $\mathcal{C}$ with a $z$-axis that tracks the direction of desired force.
-We obtain a smoothly varying estimate of the magnitude of desired forces $||\hat{\mathbf{F}}_{d}||$ to be applied along the $z$-axis of $\mathcal{C}$ by learning a DMP from $||\mathbf{F}_d||$.
-Our method inherits the generalization benefits of DMPs well known in the literature \cite{ijspeert2013dynamical}.
+We learn a single CDMP (described in Section~\ref{sec:background:dmps}) from the constructed input data using ridge regression.
+The output is a smoothly varying trajectory for $\mathcal{C}_t$ with a $z$-axis that tracks the direction of desired force.
+We obtain a smoothly varying estimate of the magnitude of desired forces $||\hat{\mathbf{F}}_{d}||$ to be applied along the $z$-axis of $\mathcal{C}_t$ by learning a DMP from $||\mathbf{F}_d||$.
+Our method inherits the generalization benefits of DMPs well known in the literature~\cite{ijspeert2013dynamical}.
 Thus, any modulations applied to the robot's motion (e.g. temporal modulation) can also be applied to the learned constraint frame and desired forces, ensuring motion and force objectives remain in sync.